01es/ucu2020/tools/eclipse/!readme.txt

-This folder contains the TG plugin for Eclipse.
+This folder contains 3 subfolder.

+1. plugin -- a fodler with the TG plugin for Eclipse.

 This plugin is used to assist with generation of domain models and UI.

 There are two jar files: